me-big-tuwien-ac-at/modeling-tool-repo/GenericWebPortal-main/README.md

 ### Table
 * Adjust background of table cells when switching the theme
-* Display all programming languages, modeling languages etc. as filtering option
-* Add option to hide columns
-* Fix functionality of hiding the column options
+* Sort columns when clicking on a ``th``-tag
+* Set "Unknown" for empty entries (boolean values done, others not finished yet)
 * Fix the entry fields of the column options
+* Put the edit-pencil option for a modeling tool as the first column, or within the name column
-* Sort columns when clicking on a ``th``-tag
+  * Add a "details" icon

+#### Filter functionality
+Ideally have filter functionality implemented for both the backend (Django) and frontend (JavaScript).
+Primarily probably JavaScript though.

 ## Create Modeling Tool Page
 * Implement forms